AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Exponential_Moving_Average_(EMA).md

 AnyChart Stock allows you to add EMA with desired period to any of your charts.

-Mathematical description of the indicator please see at: [Mathematical Description of Technical Indicators](Mathematical_Description).
+Mathematical description of the indicator: [Exponential Moving Average (EMA) Mathematical Description](Mathematical_Description).

 ## Adding indicator